Lazio’s title hopes hit with 2-1 loss at Lecce in Serie A

 Lecce thought it had taken the lead after two minutes through Marco Mancosu but it was ruled out for handball in the buildup.

-Instead, Lazio took the lead moments later when Lecce goalkeeper Gabriel slipped under pressure from Ciro Immobile.
+Instead, Lazio took the lead moments later when Lecce goalkeeper Gabriel slipped under pressure from Immobile.
 He still managed to parry the first Lazio attempt but Caicedo hit the rebound into an empty net.

 Lecce leveled on the half hour mark when Babacar was left unmarked, eight yards out, to head in Filippo Falco’s cross.